brownplt/iticse-in-flow-2014/in-flow-assignments/clear/asgn-1.md

 ## Stage Submissions

-At each intermediate stage, what would you like submitted?
-Is this an expectation or preference?

-These are expectations for submissions
+These are expectations for submissions:

 Proposal
 * Prelim draft